mthsfrts/GASH/README.md

 2. **Security Flaws**
    - **Description**: Improper configurations that allow unauthorized access or compromise the pipeline's integrity.
    - **Vulnerability Level**: Critical
-   - **Mitigation**: Regularly review security configurations and permissions.
+   - **Mitigation**: Regularly review the permissions.
 Implement robust security practices.
-   - **Justification**: Insecure configurations can open doors to a wide range of attacks, compromising the pipeline's integrity and data.
+   - **Justification**: High permissions can open doors to a wide range of attacks, compromising the pipeline's integrity and data.

 3. **Unsecure Protocol**
    - **Description**: Using secure protocol for communication.